 A student may minor in Classics with an emphasis in Greek, Latin or Classical Studies.
-Students must earn a minimum 2.00 grade-point-average on all minor courses taken at UNC Asheville.
-One-half of the hours required for a minor must be completed at UNC Asheville, to include at least 6 semester hours of 300-400 level courses.
+University-wide minimum requirements for a minor: 1) one-half of the hours required for a minor must be completed in residence at UNC Asheville, to include at least 6 hours at the 300-400 level; 2) students must have a cumulative grade-point-average of at least 2.0 on minor courses taken at UNC Asheville.

-Greek emphasis: 18 hours beyond the introductory level including: CLAS 211; 12 hours from courses in Greek; 3 hours from courses in Culture.
+Greek emphasis: at least 18 hours, including 15 hours of Greek courses beyond the introductory level and 3-4 hours from Classical Civilization courses.

-Latin emphasis: 18 hours beyond the introductory level including: CLAS 212; 12 hours from courses in Latin: 3 hours from courses in Culture.
+Latin emphasis: at least 18 hours, including 15 hours of Latin courses beyond the introductory level and 3-4 hours from Classical Civilization courses.

-Classical Studies emphasis: 18 hours including: either CLAS 211 or 212; 15 hours from courses in Culture or other electives substituted with prior approval of department chair.
+Classical Studies emphasis: at least 18 hours, including 3 hours from a Greek or Latin language course beyond the introductory level, and at least15 hours from Classical Civilization courses or other electives substituted with prior approval of department chair.